ballerina-platform/module-ballerinax-aws.s3/README.md

 - To create a new secret access key for an IAM user, open the [IAM console](https://console.aws.amazon.com/iam/home?region=us-east-1#home).
 Click **Users** in the **Details** pane, click the appropriate IAM user, and then click **Create Access Key** on the **Security Credentials** tab.
 3. Download the newly created credentials, when prompted to do so in the key creation wizard.

+**Note**
+By default, the bucket is created in the US East (N. Virginia) Region.
+You can optionally specify a Region in the configuration.
+You might choose a Region to optimize latency, minimize costs, or address regulatory requirements.

 ## Running Tests

 1. Create `Config.toml` file in `module-ballerinax-aws.s3` with the following configurations and provide appropriate value.